simonbrady/cat/ncdc_extract/README.md

 029070-99999   So is everything after the first occurrence of whitespace 029500-99999
 ```
-the job will create an output directory for each station that appears at least once in
+the job will create an output file for each station that appears at least once in
-the input, with the corresponding records written to one or more files depending on how
-many map tasks had records for that station in their input.
+the input.

 To build the code and upload it to S3 where EMR can find it, do:
 ```